amsen20/masters-thesis/docs/imem/soundness.md

 ### Escape Checking

 imem uses [escape-checking](../background/capturing-types.md#escape-checking) to prevent resources from leaking outside their intended scope.
-As discussed in the [escape-checking propagation](../background/capturing-types.md#propagating-to-fields), for escape-checking to propagate from a class instance to its fields, each field must either be a capability or have a type that captures `this`.
+As discussed in the [escape-checking propagation](../background/capturing-types.md#propagating-to-fields) section, for escape-checking to propagate from a class instance to its fields, each field must either be a capability or have a type that captures `this`.
 Otherwise, when an instance is subject to escape-checking, its fields are not bound to the same scope as the instance.

 This limitation is particularly important when a box’s resource is a linear class with multiple fields.